Chapter 4 - Automatic Acquisition of Citizenship after Birth (INA 320)

 The child is residing in the United States pursuant to a lawful admission for permanent residence at the time the parent(s) naturalized or thereafter begins to reside permanently in the United States.

-A person who automatically obtains citizenship is not required to file an Application for Certificate of Citizenship (Form N-600).
-A person who seeks documentation of such status, however, must submit an application to obtain a Certificate of Citizenship from USCIS.
-A person may also apply for a U.S. Passport with the Department of State to serve as evidence of his or her U.S. citizenship.
+A person who automatically obtains U.S. citizenship is not required to file an Application for Certificate of Citizenship (Form N-600).
+A person who seeks documentation of U.S. citizenship, however, must submit Form N-600 to obtain a Certificate of Citizenship from USCIS.
+A person may also apply for a U.S. passport with the U.S. Department of State to serve as evidence of U.S. citizenship.

-A person who is at least 18 years of age may submit the Application for Certificate of Citizenship on his or her own behalf.
-If the application is for a child who has not reached 18 years of age, the child's U.S. citizen biological parent, adoptive parent, or legal guardian must submit the application.
-See 8 CFR 320.3(a).
+A person who is at least 18 years of age or over, may submit the Application for Certificate of Citizenship (Form N-600) on the person’s own behalf.
+There is no filing fee for Form N-600 for current or former members of the U.S. armed forces if they are filing on their own behalf.
+If the application is for a child , the child’s U.S. citizen parent or legal guardian must submit the application.

-USCIS will issue proof of U.S. citizenship in the form of a Certificate of Citizenship if the Application for Certificate of Citizenship is approved and the person takes the Oath of Allegiance, if required to do so.
-See Section G, Decision and Oath of Allegiance [12 USCIS-PM H.4(G)].
-See Part J, Oath of Allegiance, Chapter 2, The Oath of Allegiance [12 USCIS-PM J.2].
+USCIS issues proof of U.S. citizenship in the form of a Certificate of Citizenship if the Application for Certificate of Citizenship (Form N-600) is approved and the person takes the Oath of Allegiance, if required to do so.

-The applicant must submit the following required documents unless such documents are already contained in USCIS administrative record or do not apply: See 8 CFR 320.3(b).
+The applicant must submit the following required documents unless such documents are already contained in the USCIS administrative record or do not apply:

 The child's birth certificate or record.